Azure-Samples/azure-search-python-samples/pulse-rag-p0-sample/README.md

 This sample is a customer-demo reference architecture for a Retrieval Augmented Generation app where:

-- **Azure Cosmos DB** is the system of record for device documents.
+- **Azure Cosmos DB (NoSQL API)** is the system of record for device documents.
-- **Azure Functions** subscribes to the Cosmos DB change feed and incrementally syncs changes into Azure AI Search.
+- **Azure Functions** subscribes to the Cosmos DB change feed and incrementally syncs each changed document into Azure AI Search using `mergeOrUpload`, never a delete-then-upload.
-- **Azure AI Search** stores chunked, vectorized content with stable IDs so retries are safe and partial failures never blank the index.
+- **Azure AI Search** stores chunked, vectorized content with stable, content-versioned IDs so retries are safe and partial failures never blank the index.
-- **Microsoft Foundry** hosts an agent that the Flask chat app talks to, persisting the conversation ID in the browser session so chat history survives refreshes.
+- **Azure AI Foundry** (an AIServices account with a project) hosts both the chat and embedding model deployments.
+The Flask chat app calls the project endpoint via `AIProjectClient` and persists the conversation ID in the browser session so chat history survives refreshes.

+The goal is to give a customer a small, readable codebase that proves you can run a production-grade RAG ingestion path without the three failure modes that most demos hide: stale-index blanking on partial failures, duplicate chunks from retries, and one bad document poisoning a whole batch.

 The implementation is shaped around the P0 recommendations in [claude-recs.md](../claude-recs.md).